Response includes payment instructions — your agent pays automatically

 Five lines to make your first paid API call.

-import { wrapFetchWithPayment } from "@x402/fetch";
+import { wrapFetchWithPayment, x402Client } from "@x402/fetch";

-import { createWalletClient, http } from "viem";
+import { registerExactEvmScheme } from "@x402/evm/exact/client";

 import { privateKeyToAccount } from "viem/accounts";

 // 1.
-Create a wallet (needs USDC on Base)
+Create account and x402 client (needs USDC on Base)

 const account = privateKeyToAccount("0xYOUR_PRIVATE_KEY");